The ‘Oscars of fashion’ is back.Â

 The event on 13 September will be hosted by co-chairs TimothĂ©e Chalamet, Billie Eilish, Amanda Gorman and Naomi Osaka, and honorary Met Gala chairs Tom Ford, Adam Mosseri and Anna Wintour.

 Following on from previous years’ themes including ‘Camp: Notes on Fashion’, ‘Fashion and the Catholic Imagination’ and ‘Fashion in the Age of Technology’, this year’s theme will focus on the “Renaissance” of American fashion, alongside major political, social and cultural touchstones of the past year.

 âI think that the emphasis on conscious creativity was really consolidated during the pandemic and the social justice movements,â curator Andrew Bolton, told Vogue.Â

 “Iâve been really impressed by American designersâ responses to the social and political climate, particularly around issues of body inclusivity and gender fluidity, and Iâm just finding their work very, very self-reflective.
 I really do believe that American fashion is undergoing a Renaissance.â

-With last year’s event cancelled, the 2021 Met Gala is sure to be a who’s-who of celebs, artists, designers and industry icons.
-And with everyone craving a bit of escapism, the extravagance is sure to be in full swing.
+With last year’s event cancelled, the 2021 Met Gala is sure to be a who’s-who of celebs, artists, designers and industry icons – however, the red carpet will be smaller than usual according to pandemic guidelines.
+With everyone craving a bit of escapism, the extravagance is sure to be in full swing.

 Can’t wait?
 Look back at 19 of the best Met Gala looks of all time.